mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-font-using-google-fonts.md

 endif;
 add_filter('mypreview_geo_top_bar_google_fonts_limit', 'prefix_load_all_geo_top_bar_google_fonts', 10);
 ```
-that’s easy right?, In case you want to return a slice of available Google fonts, use this snippet inside of your child theme to return any number of Google fonts that you want.
+that’s easy right?, In case you want to return a slice of available Google fonts, use this snippet inside of your child theme to return any number of Google fonts that you may need.

 ## Load slice of available Google fonts